josh-works/polyline-practice/README.md

 )
 ```

-Then visit `/poi/1` and this should have a little pin on a leaflet map.
+Then visit `/poi_path/1` and this should have a little pin on a leaflet map.

 That's the plan.
 Let's add ourselves our standard gems, `pry-rails` and `faker`

 ooookay.

-Spent maybe 45 minutes digging into this, quickly, didn't take notes, so now I'm going to try to:
+Spent maybe 45 minutes digging into this, quickly, didn't take notes, but I got good stuff accomplished:

 1. For starters, source necessary JS/CSS in application.html.erb.
 That'll make the available everywhere.
-2. Copy/paste solid "map" stuff into a view, sort out everything there
+2. Copy/paste solid "map" stuff into a view, and it, works.

 I referred to lots of my prior art on leaflet, html stuff, and more.
 God I barely can hold a single thing in my head.